Zelensky ‘very happy’ Johnson survived confidence vote - NewsBreak

 It comes as Mr Johnson’s leadership was wounded on Monday evening when he survived a confidence vote but 148 Conservative MPs still voted against him.

-Ahead of the confidence vote on Monday, the Prime Minister shared a picture of himself on the phone to Mr Zelensky.
+Ahead of the vote on Tuesday, the Prime Minister shared a picture of himself on the phone to Mr Zelensky.

 “It’s clear the Ukrainian people will not bow to Russian brutality.
 We’re unwavering in our mission of ensuring Ukraine is defended and supported for the long-term.”